-To estimate the impact of the crises I use the Chilean Household Finance Survey (Encuesta Financiera de Hogares, in Spanish, from hence on, EFH).
-First, I estimate a delinquency model for whether loans of different types are in arrears for 3 months or more.
-The model is a partial equilibrium framework, which considers that the debts of households are already assigned and that labor market shocks impact the households, but the household delinquency does not feedback into the economy.
+To estimate the impact of the crises, I use the Chilean Household Finance Survey (Encuesta Financiera de Hogares, EFH).
+First, I estimate a delinquency model for whether loans of different types are in arrears for three months or more.
+The model is a partial equilibrium framework, which considers that the debts of households are already assigned and that labour market shocks impact the households, but the household delinquency does not feed back into the economy.
 The delinquency models account for several risk factors, including demographics (age, education, region and household size), unemployment risk, income, plus loan liquidity and financial solvency.
-A baseline scenario for the economic state on September of 2019 is specified, then updated according to the labor market statistics of similar worker types in the monthly Chilean Employment Survey to account for the heterogeneous unemployment flows, job quality loss and wage volatility that happened in the last quarter of 2019 and during 2020.
-Finally, I show the counterfactual stress test scenarios of debt risk with and without the government measures taken to support the households during the Covid crisis in Chile (Central Bank of Chile 2020), including a job retention program (OECD 2020), income bonus, a pension policy withdrawal, plus the deferral of taxes, loan payments and utilities.
-The results show that the Social Explosion increased household debt risk from 2.7% to 4.5%, while the Covid crisis and the associated policies actually decreased household debt risk slightly.
-The support policies were particularly effective after August, with the delinquency risk quickly dropping to 2.8% until the end of the year, a value similar to the ones before the crises.
+A baseline scenario for the economic state in September 2019 is specified, then updated according to the labour market statistics of similar worker types in the monthly Chilean Employment Survey to account for the heterogeneous unemployment flows, job quality loss and wage volatility that happened in the last quarter of 2019 and during 2020.
+Last, I show the counterfactual stress test scenarios of debt risk with and without the government measures taken to support the households during the COVID-19 crisis in Chile (Central Bank of Chile 2020), including a job retention program (OECD 2020), income bonus, a pension policy withdrawal plus the deferral of taxes, loan payments and utilities.
+The results show that the Social Explosion increased household debt risk from 2.7% to 4.5%, while the COVID-19 crisis and the associated policies actually decreased household debt risk slightly.
+The support policies were particularly effective after August of 2020, with the delinquency risk quickly dropping to 2.8% until the end of the year, a value similar to the ones before the crises.